stevenschwenke/Javaland-2017/src/main/resources/java9Modularization.md

 ## Tasks
 * Have a look at Rabeas codebase and understand it. ;)
-* Steven: Rabea said "definition of module = area without cyclic dependencies".
-Does that mean that there can be circular dependencies between modules?
-I don't understand that definition.
-Ask her.
 * Steven: Release of Java 9 should be around July.
 Is it possible that our customer can install Java 9 and run the application with it?
 Shouldn't be possible because of WebStarter.
 Or could it? ...
 * to make this a complete Java 9 modularization chapter, add: unnamend modules, named modules (explicit, open, automatic module), module-info.java (versioning, "requires transitive", "exports package to module", opens package), jlink, jdeps